jakradum/mylibrary-odin-project/README.md

 The assignment required us to create an object prototype with 3 functions - add book, change status of read/unread, and delete book.
 All 3 of them are handled via javascript and not just through React UI.

 ## React stuff
-The React UI is meant to reflect the properties of the underlying JavaScript object. `addBook`, `deleteBook` etc are JS functions on the prototype along with React states that manage the UI changes.
+The React UI is meant to reflect the properties of the underlying JavaScript object.
+Only 1 function - "Loop through the array and show all books" was done using just React.

 # Check out the project here
 [View live](https://jakradum.github.io/mylibrary-odin-project/)